mlettini/harvest-playground/src/index.md

   <ul class="ml-16">
     <li class="mb-16">
       <strong>Accessible rebrand</strong><br>
-      Leaning more heavily into the new brand, but altered to work better with a modern web app and be more accessible.
+      Leaning more heavily into the new brand, matching the marketing website, and staying accessible with no orange navigation.
 It was entirely unplanned that, with this style, Harvest kinda looks more like Toggl Track.
-Our warm-white is similar to their background.
     </li>
     <li class="mb-16">
       <strong>Left-side navigation</strong><br>